-- (1) Includes employee tax-deferred contributions to our 401(k) savings plan. - (2) Except for Mr. Noble, all awards were made under our 1996 Incentive Stock Option Plan and our 2000 Employee Stock Option Plan.
+(1) Includes employee tax-deferred contributions to our 401(k) savings plan.

+(2) Except for Mr. Noble, all awards were made under our 1996 Incentive Stock Option Plan and our 2000 Employee Stock Option Plan.
 The number of securities for Mr. Noble includes warrants to purchase 240,000 shares of Common Stock, all of which were exercised in 2000, and options to purchase 960,000 shares of Common Stock.

 During 2000, as a separate deferred compensation agreement, the Company loaned Mr. Noble \$800,000 pursuant to a forgivable loan agreement.
 The forgivable loan agreement is with full recourse, and although the proceeds of the loan were used for the warrants exercised as described in the preceding paragraph, the loan is not collateralized by the shares issued in connection with the exercise of the warrants.
 The loan is repayable in five equal annual installments of principal and interest, each of which may be forgiven if Mr. Noble remains continuously employed by the Company in his present capacities, subject to specified exceptions.
-Forgiven amounts will constitute compensation to Mr. Noble in the year the forgiveness occurs connection with a rights offering in December 1997.
+Forgiven amounts will constitute compensation to Mr. Noble in the year the forgiveness occurs.

+In addition to the number of securities listed, Messrs.
+Noble, Gerlach and Reimer, and Ms. Richardson received management subscription rights to purchase shares of common stock in connection with a rights offering in December 1997.
 Those executive officers received the right to purchase one share of Common Stock for each share owned and one-half share of Common Stock for each stock option held at the close of business on December 1, 1997.
-These management subscription rights have an exercise price of \$5.33 per share and may be exercised at any time prior to December 1, 2002.
-Mr. Noble received 1,680,000 management subscription rights; Mr. Gerlach and Mr. Reimer each received 116,750 management subscription rights; and Mrs. Richardson received 39,375 subscription rights.
+These management subscription rights have an exercise price of \$5.33 per share and may be exercised at any time prior to December 1, 2005.
+Mr. Noble received 1,680,000 management subscription rights; Mr. Gerlach and Mr. Reimer each received 116,250 management subscription rights; and Ms. Richardson received 39,375 subscription rights.